unixzii/LogDigger/README.md

 - Blazing fast large document filtering that never block your works.
 - Style customization supports for filtered results.
 - Jumping between filter results.
-- ...ant lots of cool stuff is coming soon!
+- ...and lots of cool stuff is coming soon!

 ## Install